-As long as the book-entry system is used for the 2012 Series A Bonds, redemption notices shall be sent only to DTC.
-If less than all of the 2012 Series A Bonds of a particular maturity (and, if applicable, an interest rate within a maturity) are being redeemed, DTC's practice is to determine by lot the amount of the interest of each Direct Participant in the 2012 Series A Bonds of such maturity (and, if applicable, such interest rate within a maturity) to be redeemed.
+As long as the book-entry system is used for the 2014 A/B Bonds, redemption notices shall be sent only to DTC.
+If less than all of the 2014 A/B Bonds of a particular maturity are being redeemed, DTC's practice is to determine by lot the amount of the interest of each Direct Participant in the 2014 A/B Bonds of such maturity to be redeemed.